VagelisD/Buffer-Overflow-Practise/return-oriented-programming/README.md

 0x08048142 : 's'
 0x08048326 : 'h'
 ```

-To sum it up:
+We have what we need,  to sum it up:

 - stcrpy@plt 0x08048320
 - system@plt 0x08048330
-- .bss (readelf -s Buffer-Overflow-Practise/return-oriented-programming/rop | grep .bss)
+- .bss address (readelf -s rop | grep .bss)
 - pop pop ret gadget 0x080484f7
+- the addresses of "/bin/sh" obtained with ROPgadget

 I would include the python code but it gets really boring, you can look it up in the repository, it also contains comments.
-But i will put together the logic of how we should create the exploit.
+But i will put together the logic here of how we could construct the exploit.

 ```
 1036 bytes exactly till ret address